chijokow/Insurance-Dataset-Analysis-/README.md

 # Health Insurance Cost Analysis using Python
 # Project Overview
-> This project analyzes health insurance charges using Python, focusing on key factors such as age, BMI, smoking status, region, and more.
-The dataset is obtained from Kaggle and processed to extract meaningful insights through exploratory data analysis (EDA) and data visualization.
+> This project analyses health insurance charges using Python, focusing on key factors such as age, BMI, smoking status, region, and more.
+The dataset is obtained from Kaggle and processed to extract meaningful insights through exploratory data analysis (EDA) and data visualisation.

 # Tasks Performed
 Data Acquisition